cosmos/gaia/cmd/gaiacli/README.md

 ## Dependencies

 This branch uses non-canonical branch of cosmos-sdk.
-Before building, run `go mod vendor` on the root directory to retrive the dependencies.
+Before building, run `go mod vendor` on the root directory to retrieve the dependencies.
 To build:

 ```shell
 git clone git@github.com:cosmos/gaia